Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Who it is best for

-• People who alternate between upright work and relaxed TV
+• People who switch between upright work and relaxed TV time

-• Buyers who want a steadier sit without an oversized lounge profile
+• Buyers who want a steadier sit without a huge lounge profile

 Where it falls short